 Heather’s book is full of the same type of recipes, plus tons of (illustrated) tips from how-to-grow to how-to-handle produce which I’ll need next summer when I try my hand at gardening.
+Crossing my fingers I can grow some blueberries!
 My thumbs are not green, so we decided to take it easy this year and cover the backyard in mulch.
 It’s maintenance free minus the apple tree I hugged to save.
 I get the phrase now—the apple doesn’t fall far from the tree, which is adjacent to our driveway.
 That’s not maintenance free.
 Hallie’s taken it upon herself to test each fallen apple.
 There are many.

 Maybe a bit presumptious, but I think it’s safe to say Heather and I share a similar cooking philosophy.
 Her recipes are simple and laden with vegetables.
 When she bakes, she uses grains, whole milk and whole milk yogurt, butter, and maple syrup—all staples in my kitchen.
 Her recipes make me feel right at home.

-I dog-eared her Breakfast Blueberry Cake right away.
-It’s a tall simple cake, plenty moist, mildly sweet, and heavy on the blueberries.
+It’s a tall simple breakfast cake, plenty moist, mildly sweet, and heavy on the blueberries.
+The oat crumble on top is what really sells it.
 A slice is perfect as is, or served with a dollop of sweetened whipped cream or yogurt.
-I’m dreaming of making this cake again with cherries and almonds.
-If a cake could be nice, this is what I’d call her.
+I’m dreaming of making this breakfast cake again with cherries and almonds.
+If a breakfast cake could be nice, this is what I’d call her.

 - 1 1/2 c. unbleached all-purpose flour